 In London you’ll be exempt from the T-Charge, an emissions surcharge applied to polluting vehicles, which could be a significant incentive.
 Buying an electric car may also benefit you if you’re looking for the flexibility of having a second car in your household.
 As you know it won’t be taken on big journeys, range anxiety won’t be a factor.

 With more manufacturers releasing high-profile electric cars, consumer trust in battery longevity is increasing.
 For drivers who do still have concerns, the manufacturer should always be able to provide clear information on exactly how far their electric vehicle will go.

 Battery ranges of electric cars are generally improving, so longer commutes are possible depending on the model you buy.
-For example, a Nissan Leaf can deliver around 110 miles on a full charge, while a top-of-the-range Tesla Model S currently offers 315 miles.
-That’s quite a difference in range and it’s reflected in the contrasting prices.
 For more information, check out our guide on how far electric cars can go.